If I have a number of local projects, would you visit a number of properties in a day?

-For a property that requires about 2-3 external images and no interiors, I would charge £160 + mileage.
+For a property that requires a few (2-3) external images and no interiors, I would often charge around £180 + mileage.

-For a property that requires about 4 external images and has about 5 interior spaces that will likely need 2 images of each interior space, I would charge £270 + mileage.
+For a property that requires about 4 external images and has about 5 interior spaces that will likely need 2 images of each interior space, I would charge around £370 + mileage.

-For a very large project, I will charge a day rate of £700 + mileage.
+For larger projects, I will charge a day rate of £750 + mileage.

 A "twilight external" is beautiful and effective and requires preparation before sunset to get one or two images after the sun has dropped.
 This is usually a £200 + mileage but sometimes it can be tagged on the end of another shoot outside of the summer months when the sun sets well after of the normal working day.